Toufique18/Toufique18/README.md

 <h1>About me</h1>

-<p> I'm Toufique Eamam, a professional web developer with both front-end and back-end technologies.
+<p>Hello!
+I'm Toufique Eamam, a professional web developer with both front-end and back-end technologies.
 With over a year of experience, I specialize in building responsive and dynamic web applications using HTML, CSS, JavaScript, React, Tailwind CSS, MongoDB, and Express.js.
 My goal is to create user-friendly interfaces that not only look great but also provide a seamless user experience.</p>

 <picture>
   <source